13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 At first, doctors dismissed hair growth in hypertensive patients as a harmless side effect, but this eventually led to Minoxidil being recommended to treat hair loss.

 A friend of mine tried it but gave up after a few years of treatment.
-Most likely because the Minoxidil solution works only for certain types of baldness, and you need to continue the treatment to maintain the results, if any.
+Most likely because the Minoxidil solution only works for 30 to 40% of users, and you need to continue the treatment indefinitely to maintain the results, if any.
 This means a lifetime of therapy, which is expensive.
-Plus, there is the risk of side effects that we'll discuss later.
+Plus, there's the risk of side effects that we'll discuss later.

 The Science Behind Rogaine

-It is not known how Minoxidil causes hair growth.
+It's not fully known how Minoxidil causes hair growth.
 The best theory is that Minoxidil is a vasodilator that increases the blood flow to the scalp.
 More oxygen and nutrients reaching your hair roots nourish hair follicles and aid in regrowth.

 According to WebMD, Minoxidil works best in treating male pattern baldness, not for baldness in front or receding hairlines.
-It's available in 5% and 2% solution or foam form, such as minoxidil topical foam.
+It's available in 5% and 2% solutions or in foam form, such as minoxidil topical foam.

 Common Side Effects of Rogaine & Minoxidil